|

 Metal ducts make all sorts of noises.
 In some cases, excessive air flow can cause whistling.
 Sometimes, pressure differences between the supply and return ducts can move their walls in and out, resulting in a rumbling sound called "oil-canning."
 And ductwork can carry the sound of a noisy blower all over the house.
 But I suspect your problem is caused by hot air rushing into a cold duct, which makes the metal expand.
 You might hear some innocuous creaking, but if the duct is rubbing against wood, it might suddenly "pop" and reverberate, then pop again as the metal cools.

-If he is suggesting wrapping the duct with insulation, but it’s a big and difficult job and it doesn’t solve the problem at all.
+If he is suggesting wrapping the duct with insulation, that would be a big and difficult job and it doesn’t solve the problem at all.

 “or opening them up and inserting acoustic duct liners” – I’m holding my breath...... opening what up...... ductwork!!!
-I probably lost my understanding of the English words!
+I probably lost my understanding in English words!

-I know it is funny, but some of the visitors of my website seriously mulling the idea of “inserting acoustic duct liners”!
+I know, it is funny, but some of the visitors of my website are seriously mulling the idea of “inserting acoustic duct liners”!
 Folks, it is almost impossible to do!
-In order to do that you have to disassemble your entire ductwork system, take the ductwork apart, glue and staple with special pins acoustic duct liner to the duct’s halves, put ductwork back together, suspend and assemble the entire system back on!
+In order to do that you have to disassemble your entire ductwork system, take the ductwork apart, glue and staple it with special pins acoustic duct liner to the duct’s halves, put the ductwork back together, suspend and assemble the entire system back on!

 Furthermore, some ductwork is extremely difficult to take apart, so you have to pry the seam open with the flat-tip screwdriver!
 After that, the seam will be pretty much destroyed and if even you will try to hammer it down it won’t hold duct halves in tact, so you have to screw them back together!